ULJ-Yale/library/README.md

 ==========
 ---

-This is a `library` component of the MNAP suite that contains miscellaneous dependencies.
+This is a `library` component of the MNAP suite that contains miscellaneous dependencies, environment scripts, relevant data, parameter files, etc. It is required for proper MNAP Suite functionality.

 The MNAP `library` are maintained by Alan Anticevic, [Anticevic Lab], Yale University of Ljubljana in collaboration with Grega Repovs [Mind and Brain Lab],